lzhengchun/DSGAN/README.md

 # Model and Implementation
 As discussed in the manuscript, we evluated 5 different model archtecture and concluded that the `Encoded-CGAN` performed the best in different cases under different metric.
 So, here we only opensourced the `Encoded-CGAN`.
 We can consider open other implemnetaions upon request.

-We need to note that, the main purpose of this repo is to show all implementation details of our model proposed in the paper.
+We need to note that, the main purpose of this repo is to `show all implementation details` of our model proposed in the paper.
-This implementation is not fine-tuned to support new dataset straightforwardly, i.e., it is not an out-of-box solution for any downscaling.
+This implementation is not fine-tuned to support new dataset straightforwardly, i.e., it is NOT an out-of-box solution for any downscaling.
 Depends on your dataset, you may need to handcraft our harded coded piece to make it work with yours.

 # Dataset